Kellojo/Glossary/README.md

 ## Features
 - Usersystem with login, logout, registration
 - Users can create their own set of tables
-- Words can be added
+- Words can be added to tables
-- Words can be deleted
+- Words can be deleted from tables
 - Words can be moved between tables

 ## Planned Features